-Bruges main market square is home to medieval festivals, summer fates and craft fairs all year round.
-Even when there’s nothing on, the market is a great meeting point and is really is the beating heart of Bruges.
+Bruges’ main market square is home to medieval festivals, summer fates and craft fairs all year round.
+Even when there’s nothing on, the market is a great meeting point and it really is the beating heart of Bruges.

 You can also get a horse-drawn carriage tour of the city from here.
 It’sdefinitelyy a unique perspective and one of the best things to do in Bruges when your feet need a little rest.

-Oh, and if you’re hankering for some of the tastiest waffles, pop into At Tattie’s that makes the crispiest and fluffiest ones around.
+Oh, and if you’re hankering for some of the tastiest waffles, pop into At Tattie’s which makes the crispiest and fluffiest ones around.